Things to do in Ljubljana: A travel guide to Slovenia’s capital

 Other places to stay in Ljubljana

 As I already stated, there’s no lack of accommodations in Ljubljana, but they come at a price.
 In the interactive map below, you can explore my handpicked selections for your stay in the beautiful capital of Slovenia.
-As a rule of thumb, I suggest checking around the castle’s area in the Old Town and being in direct proximity to the main attractions.
+As a rule of thumb, I suggest checking around the Old Town area and staying in close proximity to the main attractions.

 Things to do in Ljubljana: Conclusion

 Therefore, I can only encourage you to visit Ljubljana and enjoy one of the least-visited and often-overlooked European capitals.
-The slow rhythms, the politeness of the locals, and the delicious food will definitely enhance your experience.
+The slow rhythms, the locals’ politeness, and the delicious food will definitely enhance your experience.
 Last but not least, save a day for a trip out of town.
-Slovenia is compact, and it’s not that often that you can see an entire country in a few days.
+Slovenia is compact, and it’s not often that you can see an entire country in a few days.

 More about Ljubljana: Ljubljana River Tour Review